jamiebalfour04/jamiebalfour04/README.md

 - 🎤 I love speaking at events and got the honour of giving a talk at an Amazon conference a few years back
 - 💼 I'm the Executive Director of Jambour Digital.
 - 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers
-- 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML and CSS and everyone's favourite SQL.
+- 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML + CSS and everyone's favourite, SQL.
 - 📫 You can find me at jamiebalfour.scot!

+- Professional interests include (but are not limited to):
+✨ Leadership
+🤖 Automation
+💻 Computer Language Design
+🎨 User Experience & Interface Design
+🕸️ Web Design

 This is actually my new GitHub account after closing the previous one.
 I publish quite a few of my main projects such as BalfBar, BalfSlider, BalfRibbon and so on here.
 I also have many private repos that I am working on myself.